jobe-m/ownkeepass/README.md

 Some words about Keepass database security
 ------------------------------------------

-The database code in ownKeepass is based on the [KeepassX project] [3] and as such conains a lot of security related features.
+The database code in ownKeepass is based on the [KeepassX project] [3] and as such contains a lot of security related features.
 It uses proven encryption algorithms like Advanced Encryption Standard (AES / Rijndael) or Twofish with 128 bits block size and 256 bits key size, SHA-256 as hashing algorithm and in-memory encryption of all passwords.
 Furthermore it protects the master